oolonek/dendron/vault/tools.dendron.biblio.md

 ((ref: [[cli.sed_bash]]))

-TODO check Amoeba splitting of notes (here is a typical application case ...
+//TODO check Amoeba splitting of notes (here is a typical application case ...
 Automatization and sed lines should go in separate notes as these can be used for other purposes than just the .bib reformating) 2021-01-02 17:30 checking .... and just splitted the above sed commands

-TODO understand the way to have the bibliography display on the published version of dendron.
+//TODO understand the way to have the bibliography display on the published version of dendron.
 Not the case at the moment see [[projects.tramadol]]

-TODO set bibliography globally
+//TODO set bibliography globally